 The Meditation Course

 The course itself involves an open evening where you go along and have the chance to find out more about The London Meditation Centre, as well as put all your questions to both Miller and Lavender.
 Once you're booked on, the course consists of four two-hour sessions, the first on a Friday night, another on Saturday and then Sunday morning and the final session on the Monday evening.

 On the first night, everyone is asked to bring fruit and flowers as an offering.
 After an initial welcome, Miller and Lavender perform a traditional ceremonial initiation with incense.
 It's a little odd, but I went with it.
-After that regular scheduling resumes.
+After that, regular scheduling resumes.
 We are each given a personal mantra that we are sworn to keep secret.
 At the very first session, we are told how to use the mantra to meditate, we have the chance to ask any questions and then we take part in our first group meditation.
-Funny enough, this is still to my day one of my favourite meditations, I was really relaxed and it felt really easy.
+Funnily enough, this is still to my day one of my favourite meditations, I was really relaxed and it felt really easy.
 After the first session, our homework is to meditate the next morning before class and to not try to remember the mantra.
 The idea is that the mantra should be this thing that morphs over time; sometimes it can be vivid, other times it's more slippery and harder to keep hold of.

 Of course I went home that night and all I could do was think about my mantra, saying it over and over in my mind because that was exactly what I wasn't meant to do.
 I finally forgot about it after getting engrossed in a particularly good episode of Designated Survivor.
 Unfortunately, it was completely gone from my mind.
 I fell asleep that night worried I wouldn't be able to recall it come morning.
 Magically, the next day it came to me when I closed my eyes preparing myself for my first solo meditation.